 It also contains documents relating to the examination, and will be updated as the examination progresses.

-As outlined in the Statement of Submission (publication pending), printed copies of the submission documents can also be inspected at the Authority's main offices at Aldern House, Baslow Road, Bakewell, DE45 1AE (9:00am to 5:30pm, Monday to Friday.)
+As outlined in the Statement of Submission (publication pending), printed copies of the submission documents can also be inspected at the Authority's main offices at Aldern House, Baslow Road, Bakewell, DE45 1AE (9:00am to 5:30pm, Monday to Friday).
+Please make prior arrangement for viewing these documents on 01629 816303.

 Consultation on the Issues and Preferred Approaches (2012)